 Market fluctuations can also eat into a retirement portfolio.
 With interest rates still hovering around record lows, more investors — including traditionally cautious seniors — are putting at least some of their capital into equities instead of more conservative, interest-bearing vehicles like Guaranteed Investment Certificates (GICs), hoping for greater returns over a longer period of time.
 But volatility in equity markets is a variable investors can’t control and should be mindful of.
-Consider this: The S&P/TSX Composite Index fell about 30 per cent between January 2008 and January 2009, when the global recession was at its worst, but is up 50 per cent from January 2009 to May 2016.
-The index is now down 10 per cent on the year up to May 2016.
+Consider this: The S&P/TSX Composite Index fell about 30 percent between January 2008 and January 2009, when the global recession was at its worst, but was up 50 percent from January 2009 to May 2016.

 What’s more, Mom and Dad may decide to give away all or part of their money to philanthropic causes.
-It’s what billionaire investor Warren Buffett intends to do, famously stating that “a very rich person should leave his kids enough to do anything but not enough to do nothing.”
+It’s what billionaire investor Warren Buffett intends to do, famously stating “a very rich person should leave his kids enough to do anything but not enough to do nothing.”

 Or, parents may simply decide to spend all of their money on themselves; travelling, purchasing a vacation home or just enjoying life, before they need to slow down.

 The perils of waiting

 For all these reasons, and more, waiting on an inheritance that may never come is not a sound financial strategy.
-And yet, an Ipsos Reid survey found 35 per cent of Canadians are counting on money left behind in a will to fund their futures.
-This category of people, known as “waiters”, could be setting themselves up for financial failure, wealth management professionals warn.
+And yet, an Ipsos Reid survey found 35 percent of Canadians are counting on money left behind in a Will to fund their futures.
+This category of people, known as “waiters”, could be setting themselves up for financial failure.

 “There’s peril in waiting,” says Leanne Kaufman, head of RBC Royal Trust, RBC Wealth Management.
 “You don’t know what that money will need to do between now and the time it turns into an inheritance.”